pablovegan/Python-tips-tools/README.md

-Here I present you some notes meant as a companion to the Python tips and tools talk for the Superconducting Qubit Technology school at Benasque 2023.
+Howdy!
+I present you some notes meant as a companion to the Python tips and tools talk for the Superconducting Qubit Technology school at Benasque 2023.
+I tried to keep it simple enough so that the essence of a Python project can be understood, but rich enough so that you hopefully learn new things!
+(No, we are not going to print "hello world" or explain for loops).

 ## Getting started

 ### Conda

-The first thing we should do when working on a new project is creating a conda environment that suits our third party library needs (with their corresponding versions), unless we already have one.
+The first thing we should do when working on a new project is to create a conda environment that suits our third party library needs (with their corresponding versions), unless we already have one.
 I suggest you use the light version of conda, `miniconda`, which only installs the standard Python libraries.
-Then you can always install whatever you need in a new environment.
+Then you can always install whatever you need in a new environment to keep it all clean and tidy.

-So we start creating and activating our environment (if we didn't activate it, we would install libraries in the base environment, which is strongly discouraged)
+So, we start creating and _activating_ a new environment

 ```console
 conda create -n env_name python==3.10
 conda activate env_name
 ```
 *Note*: always remember to activate your conda environment before using python or installing new libraries.
-Do not install third party libraries in your base environment!
+Do not install third party libraries in the base environment!

 ### Pip and PyPI

-Once Python is installed, we can use either pip or conda to install new libraries in our environment. `pip` downloads packages from the [PyPI repository](https://pypi.org/), which usually has more libraries than the conda repository.
+Once Python is installed, we can use either `pip` or `conda` to install new libraries in our environment. `pip` downloads packages from the [PyPI repository](https://pypi.org/), which usually has more libraries than the Conda repository.

 To simplify our life, we will install the third-party libraries we need from a .txt file named `requirements-dev.txt`, which also installs the dependencies in the `requirements.txt` file (intended just for users of the library, not developers).